 Here’s another delicious mooncake recipe I’ve developed in my Healthier Mooncakes Experiment post.
 Made with pumpkin and pecans, this particular recipe is a perfect little treat for the fall season and best of all, it’s gluten-free, vegan, paleo as well as low carb!

-The pumpkin in this recipe is very subtle because of the cocoa powder, and can be substituted with mashed sweet potatoes.
+The pumpkin in this recipe is very subtle because of the cocoa powder, and can be substituted with mashed bananas or mashed sweet potatoes.

-Ingredients Used to Make This Chocolate Paleo Mooncakes
+Ingredients Used to Make These Paleo Chocolate Mooncakes

 **I’ve linked some of these ingredients to amazon.com to give you an idea of what they are, but you should also be able to find them in your local grocery store (usually, the natural & organic food section).
 They are also affiliate links, which means that I earn a commission as an Amazon Associate if you decide to purchase the items.
 The price will be the same for you, link or no link 🙂